ShivanKaul/star-spec/draft-dss-star.md

 ## Randomness Sampling {#sec-randomness-sampling}

-Deterministic randomness MUST be sampled by clients to construct their STAR report, as discussed in {{client-message}}.
+Deterministic randomness MUST be sampled by clients to construct their STAR report, as discussed in {{report-phase}}.
 This randomness CANNOT be derived locally, and MUST be sampled from the Randomness Server (that runs an {{!OPRF=I-D.irtf-cfrg-voprf}} service).

 For best-possible security, the Randomness Server SHOULD sample and use a new OPRF key for each